ai2es/tai4es-trustathon-2022/space/README.md

 ### Day 1 - Space Weather 101: Solar Wind and Geomagnetic Storms

-Goal: Be able to run the MagNet notebooks successfully and explore relationships between the solar wind input data “features” and <i>Dst</i> predictions (“labels”), as pre-modeling XAI.
+Goal: Be able to run both MagNet notebooks successfully, and also explore relationships between the solar wind input data “features” and <i>Dst</i> predictions (“labels”), as pre-modeling XAI.

 Discussion Questions:
 1. Can you describe the physical process between solar wind and ground geomagnetic disturbances?
 What is the Dst index primarily used for?
 [Hint: Large changes in solar wind velocity and density combined with the magnetic field oriented southward typically results in significant changes in the geomagnetic field near the Earth’s surface about an hour later.]